shhossain/computer_science/README.md

 Functional programming has its roots in academia, evolving from the lambda calculus, a formal system of computation based only on functions.
 Functional programming has historically been less popular than imperative programming, but many functional languages are seeing use today in industry and education.

-Some example of functional programming languages are:
+Some examples of functional programming languages are:
 - <a href="https://lisp-lang.org/"> Common Lisp </a>
 - <a href="https://www.scheme.org/"> Scheme </a>
 - <a href="https://racket-lang.org/"> Racket </a>